aeveltstra/maskies/test/README.md

 10. wire-10: reach night 2, find the lantern, ignore the supplies, die due to not having anything to protect you, then quit.
 11. wire-11: reach night 2, view the video, report it to the boss, get ridiculed, then start night 3.
 12. wire-12: reach night 3, read the boss' letter, then quit.
+13. wire-13: reach night 3 with only the memory stick but not having seen its video, skip Masky's briefing, start the obstacle course, then quit.